inder-236/Induction_inder/README.md

 > Next, we had an enlightening session with **prof. Lakhwinder Singh**, who introduced us to **SWAYAM** an online learning platform.
 >> He explained how **IIT Bombay and other IIT professors** teach through SWAYAM and how students can access high-quality lectures from some of the best minds in india.
 He also shared the benefits of using this platform for enhancing skills, gaining certifications, and staying ahead in academics.

+# _DAY ~ 7_

+## 1. DR.AMIT KAMRA:

+> Guidance on academic structure and department responsibilities.

+## 2. DR. PARMINDER SINGH:

+> Talk on student welfare and available support systems in the college.

+## 3. DR. RANDHIR SINGH:

+> Session on "COnduct of Examination ", explaining rules, procedures, and best practices.

+**Kay Takeaway:** _Understanding institutional processes and resources is as important as excelling in academics._

+# CONCLUSION

+* The induction programme at GNDEC was a wonderful and enriching experience for me .
+It is not only gave me a warm welcome into the college environment but also introduced me to its **rich culture, values, and traditions.
+Through various lectures,expert talks , and interactive sessions**, I gained valuable knowledge about my department , the facilities available , and the opportunities the college offers for academic and personal growth.

+  i also learnt the importance od **discipline, teamwork, and staying open to new experiences.** Listening to alumni and industry experts inspired me to set clear goals for my future and work to achieve them.
+Overall, the programme helped me feel confident, connected, and motivated to begin my journey as a GNDEC student with enthusiasm and dedication.

+**Thankyou**

+(by Inderpreet Kaur)